SyneRBI/SIRF-SuperBuild/README.md

 For this reason, we advise new SIRF users to compile with all the `USE_SYSTEM_*` options disabled.
 If you decide to use system versions of certain packages, we would be interested to hear about it any compatibility issues that you may run into.

-### Python and MATLAB installation locations
+### Python installation location

-By default, Python and MATLAB executables and libraries are installed under `CMAKE_INSTALL_PREFIX/python` and `CMAKE_INSTALL_PREFIX/matlab`, respectively.
-If you wish for them to be installed elsewhere, you can simply cut and paste these folders to their desired locations.
+By default, Python executables and libraries are installed under `CMAKE_INSTALL_PREFIX/python`.
+If you wish for them to be installed elsewhere, you can set the `PYTHON_DEST` CMake variable.

-In this case, you would then need to ensure that `PYTHONPATH` and `MATLABPATH` are updated accordingly.
-This is because the sourced `env_ccppetmr` will point to the original (old) location.
+Alternatively, you simply cut and paste these folders to their desired locations.
+In this case, you would then need to ensure that `PYTHONPATH` is updated accordingly.
+This is because the sourced `env_sirf.*` will point to the original (old) location.

 ### Package specific information